awsdocs/aws-parallelcluster-user-guide/doc_source/SharedStorage-v3.md

 `FileSystemId` \(**Optional**, `String`\)
 Specifies the id of an existing FSx for Lustre file system\.
 If this option is specified, only the `MountDir` and `FileSystemId` settings in the `FsxLustreSettings` are used and any other settings in the `FsxLustreSettings` are ignored\.
+If you set this option, it only supports file systems:
++ That don't have a mount target in the stack's Availability Zone

+  OR
++ That do have an existing mount target in the stack's Availability Zone, with FSx for Lustre file servers and FSx for Lustre client traffic allowed from the `HeadNode` and `ComputeNodes`\.
+For more information, see [FSx for Lustre inbound and outbound rules](https://docs.aws.amazon.com/fsx/latest/LustreGuide/limit-access-security-groups.html#lustre-client-inbound-outbound-rules)\.

+  Verify that `SlurmQueues` / `Networking` / `SecurityGroups` and `HeadNode` / `Networking` / `SecurityGroups` are set correctly for FSx for Lustre file systems\.
 [Update policy: If this setting is changed, the update is not allowed.](using-pcluster-update-cluster-v3.md#update-policy-fail-v3)

 `AutoImportPolicy` \(**Optional**, `String`\)